Patrick Hoban: Derry City

 It was announced on 10 January 2024 that Hoban had signed a two-year contract with League of Ireland Premier Division side Derry City for an initial fee of €30,000.
 After departing the club in July 2025, Hoban stated that he would never forgive newly appointed Derry manager Tiernan Lynch for "wasting six months of my career" by freezing him out from the squad and extremely limiting his game time at the club after Hoban had been the league's joint top goalscorer in his first season at the club under previous manager Ruaidhrí Higgins.

 Glentoran

 On 10 July 2025, Hoban signed for NIFL Premiership club Glentoran on a 2 year contract for an undisclosed fee.
+On 3 January 2026, he scored 6 goals in a 7–0 win away to Carrick Rangers before being substituted off in the 53rd minute.
+He scored 31 goals in 39 appearances in all competitions in his first season with the club, before remarkably being linked with a move to Paraguayan side Club Libertad in May 2026.